wugu/contao-choices-bundle/README.md

 1. Install via composer: `composer require heimrichhannot/contao-choices-bundle`.
 1. Update Database
 1. Encore Bundle: Prepare and generate encore entries

-1. You can now activate Choices for select and text inputs in root page settings (Layout Settings) and override the settings in child pages.
+## Usage

+Active or deactivate choices support on page level (Layout section).
+You can activate/deactivate it separately for select and text boxes.
+You can overwrite settings from a parent page.

+### Filter Bundle

+Choices.js support it automatically added to choice type form fields.
+It can be disabled in the type configuration.
+For other config types it can be activated in the configuration.

 ## Developers